y2analytics/y2analytics.github.io/02-syntax.md

 ### Character vectors

 Both `"` and `'` may be used for quoting text, but one style of quotes should be used consistently throughout a script.
-The only exception is when the text already contains double quotes and no single quotes.
+The only exception is when the text already contains double quotes and no single quotes or vice versa.

 ```r